Berom

 - Parental Engagement

-- Parents are actively involved in their children's education, often participating in school activities and encouraging academic achievement.
-Traditional knowledge is also passed down through family interactions.
+- Parents are heavily involved in their children's education, often participating in school activities and encouraging academic success.

 - Family And Social Structure